Skip to content

 Parameters

 The generator automatically creates OpenAPI parameters from Moost's argument resolvers.
-You rarely need to add swagger-specific annotations for parameters.
+You rarely need to add swagger-specific annotations for path and query parameters.

 Auto-inference